tiebanluyu/shishu/README.md

 Python(other languages are similar) will definitely not give you a root sign of six.

 # So lots of developers create various resolvent.So as me.
+I provide a way.
+That's AlgNum

 ## There are ways to create.